 1- Plan in advance

-Yes, spontaneous trips are fun and exciting, but most likely cost more.
-“Early discount” is something that hotels and airlines offers, and it will give you an extra discount when you book at least 40 days in advance, as a way of ensuring they will have those seats or rooms filled by the date.
+Yes, spontaneous trips are fun and exciting, but will probably cost more.
+“Early discount” is something that hotels and airlines offer, and it will give you an extra discount when you book at least 40 days in advance, as a way of ensuring they will have those seats or rooms filled by the date.

 Planning your route in advance will also ensure you have less last minute expenses.